-PHL 103 Religions of the West
+PHL 103 Religions of the West 3 CR

-This course is an inquiry into the origin, meaning, and evolution of the three following monotheistic religions: Judaism, Christianity, and Islam.
-This goal is accomplished through an analysis of the following basic concepts as they pertain to: the beliefs of these three as concerns the divine; their respective heritages and spiritual practices; and the many forms each of these religions takes within its own nexus (for example, historical alterations).
-Or put differently, interest is in exploring the way of life, structure, practice, and historical reality of each of these three great monotheistic religions.
+Religions of the West is an exploration of the origin, meaning, and evolution of three major monotheistic religions: Judaism, Christianity, and Islam.
+The course covers the beliefs and approaches to the divine, their respective heritages and spiritual practices, and the many forms each of these religions has taken through history.
+The course also considers religions of antiquity, indigenous traditions and beliefs, and new religions and movements.
 Pre-requisite: ENG-101

-PHL 218 Contemporary Moral Issues
+PHL 218 Contemporary Moral Issues 3 CR